Alphonse de Lamartine

 Lamartine had a quatrefoil gallery built as well as a a neogothic portico and English gardens.

-The castle’s neogothic façade, Lamartine’s office and bedroom have been preserved as they were when the poet passed away.
+The castle’s neogothic façade, Lamartine’s office and bedroom, listed as Monuments historiques (important sites of cultural heritage in France), have been preserved as they were when the poet passed away.

 Marianne de Lamartine